eosnetworkfoundation/grant-framework/applications/tonomy-cross-platform-wallet.md

 - Tonomy Organizations (A DAO factory)

 ## Additional Information

+We are a **non-for-profit** Dutch foundation focused on ethical, open source and community driven solutions to deliver ecosystems of trust.

 **How did you hear about the Grants Program?** EOS Network Foundation Medium and Twitter I think